Atlantic Division summer outlook: Are Sabres at the top of the 'rebuilders' group?

 Analysis: The Habs look like a lock for last in the Atlantic, well behind any of the other seven teams.
 They have a middling offensive core led by Nick Suzuki and Cole Caufield, and are hoping 2022 No. 1 overall pick Juraj Slafkovsky (four goals in 39 games) can stay healthy.

 They also have weak defense and average-at-best goaltending.
-Team Canada running out Sam Montembeault as the No. 1 guy in the World Championships and giving Devon Levi just one game should provide the Sabres' top hope with plenty of motivation.
+Team Canada running out Sam Montembeault as the No. 1 guy in the World Championships and giving Devon Levi just one game should provide the Sabres’ top hope with pleAtlantic Division summer outlook: Are Sabres at the top of the ‘rebuilders’ group? hoenty of motivation.

 Reinbacher, the No. 5 overall pick, is the stud right-shot defenseman every team wants.
 We’ll likely see him at the Prospects Challenge next month in LECOM Harborcenter, and he’s expected to play this season in Switzerland.
 But Reinbacher said at the draft in Nashville he’s open to playing in the AHL, and plenty of experts think he can be in the NHL this season, too.